PHQ-15 (Patient Health Questionnaire-15)

 • What does a high score mean if the client has a known medical condition?

 Even medically explained symptoms can cause distress.
-The PHQ-15 is still useful to track impact and severity, especially in integrated care.
+The PHQ-15 can still useful to track impact and severity, especially in integrated care.

 • Does the PHQ-15 diagnose somatic symptom disorder?